Holmusk/Quality-Assurance-Engineer-Challenge/README.md

 This is the Holmusk Quality Assurance Engineer challenge.
 The rules of the challenge are very simple and are as follows

-* You will be able to submit the challenge anytime you are ready provided the challenge is still open
 * Your code should be commented
 * Because we, at Holmusk, take code organization seriously, please do ensure your source files are organized when you submit
-* You are required to fork this repo and submit a pull request
-* If you wish to not make public, your submission, please complete the code in your local repository and email a patch file to careers@holmusk.com
+* Please complete the challenge and email your solution in a zip file to careers@holmusk.com along with instructions on how to execute your program.
 * Please note that you will also be judged on the elegance of your code, level of abstraction and technical skills presented in the implementation.
 For more details, refer to the Judging Criteria section below.

 ## The Challenge